Quantum computational chemistry: Classical computational chemistry

-A better basis is obtained by retaining only the term in $R_{nl}(r)$ with the highest power of $r$ (thus we discard the $l$ index), and including an additional parameter $\zeta$.
-These functions are known as Slater-type orbitals (STO)
+Although the Schr\"odinger equation can be solved exactly for one electron atoms, the orbitals obtained become diffuse too rapidly to accurately describe many-electron atoms, especially close to the nuclei~\cite{helgaker2014molecular}.
+A better basis can be obtained by considering parametrized functions known as Slater-type orbitals (STO)

 where $n$ is the energy level and $\zeta$ is a fitting parameter.
 By using different values of $\zeta$ for each orbital, we can generate a good basis~\cite{helgaker2014molecular}.
 Unlike the true atomic orbitals, these functions do not display oscillatory behaviour.
-Consequently, linear combinations of STO's are required to approximate the true orbitals.
+Consequently, linear combinations of STOs are required to approximate the true orbitals.
 It is possible to only introduce a single basis function for each considered orbital in the molecule, and give each basis function a different $\zeta$ value.
 This is known as a single-zeta representation.
 Alternatively, we can introduce $n$ basis functions (where $n$ is not the energy level of the orbital, but a number defining the number of basis functions we wish to include), each with a different $\zeta$ value, for each orbital.
 This is known as an $n$-zeta representation.
 Introducing additional basis functions in this way increases the radial flexibility of the wavefunction.
-While the STO functions exhibit many desirable features, they make evaluating the two-electron integrals in Eq.~\eqref{Integrals} computationally difficult.
-As a result, they are not used as basis functions in practice.
+While the STO functions exhibit many desirable features, they make evaluating the two-electron integrals in Eq.~\eqref{Integrals} computationally expensive.

-To simplify the two-electron integrals, Gaussian basis functions are used.
+To simplify the two-electron integrals, we can instead use Gaussian basis functions.
 The Gaussian basis functions are obtained by considering the Schr\"odinger equation with a three dimensional Harmonic oscillator potential.
-The form of the Gaussian-type orbitals (GTOs) is given by
+The form of a Gaussian-type orbital (GTO) is given by

-where $\alpha_{nl}$ is a fitting parameter.
-As illustrated in Fig.~\ref{Fig:STOGTO}, because of the dependence on $r^2$ in the exponent, GTOs are more localised than STOs.
-As a result, GTOs do not approximate the atomic charge distribution as well, so more are required to describe a given orbital.
+where $\alpha_{nl}$ is a fitting parameter and $l$ denotes the angular momentum quantum number of the orbital.
+Because of the dependence on $r^2$ in the exponent, GTOs are more localised than STOs.
+As a result, GTOs do not approximate the atomic charge distribution as well as STOs, so more are required to describe a given orbital.
 However, this limitation is compensated by the ease of integral evaluation.
 Furthermore, the disadvantages of GTOs are less prominent in molecular calculations~\cite{helgaker2014molecular}.